Score-Inc/AnimeGamePatch/README.md

 #### This just for install mitmproxy
 Maybe for now just for install mitmproxy and change a server as you want<br />
-This good for beginner/who don't know about Termux
+This maybe good for begginer

 #### Download File
 Download Termux from [F-Droid](https://f-droid.org/repo/com.termux_118.apk) [Recommend]